ATM fees are among several kinds of bank fees that can eat into your account balance over time if you don’t look out for them.

 When you check out at a grocery store or other retailer, you’ll typically have the option to get cash back with the purchase.
 To get cash back, pay with a prepaid or debit card, and enter your personal identification number (PIN).
 The PIN pad will prompt you to either select an amount or enter the amount you’d like in cash back, to be withdrawn from the account associated with the card.
 Getting cash back from a store generally does not incur any fees.

 When you use an out-of-network ATM, you may be hit with a surcharge from the bank that owns the ATM, as well as a fee from your bank for using an ATM not in its network.
-As such, sticking to in-network ATMs is a simple way to avoid these costs.
+Sticking to in-network ATMs is a simple way to avoid these costs.

-In many cases where you’d normally use cash, it’s possible to go digital instead.
-Then, you don’t have to withdraw money from an ATM at all.
+In many cases when you’d normally use cash, it’s possible to go digital instead.
+This way, you don’t have to withdraw money from an ATM at all.
 For example, some service providers, such as hairdressers, may accept tips through digital payment providers, such as Venmo or Zelle.
 Some retailers may also accept payment for goods through these peer-to-peer payment apps.
 Just make sure to check beforehand that your preferred payment app is accepted by the merchant.

 Keep in mind that there are ATM withdrawal limits, however.
 The maximum amount you can withdraw from an ATM varies by bank and ATM, but it typically ranges from $500 to $1,000 a day.